tarantool/doc/doc/book/box/box_space.rst

         :return: the updated tuple.
         :rtype:  tuple

-        Possible errors: it is illegal to modify a primary-key field.
+        **Possible errors:** it is illegal to modify a primary-key field.

-        **Complexity Factors:** Index size, Index type, number of indexes accessed, WAL settings.
+        **Complexity factors:** Index size, Index type, number of indexes accessed, WAL settings.

         Thus, in the instruction: